AmericanRedCross/osm-stats/README.md

 $ ./osm-stats-deploy.py --name osmstats-mm
 ```

 When completed the script will print a series of environment variables and also write them to an environment file called .env.
+Make note of the EC2_URL variable.
+To complete the installation call the command below

+    $ fab -i osstats-mm.pem -H ec2-user@$EC2_URL